Whatsapp Icon

 Understanding the Importance of Goal-Setting

 Setting goals, even small ones, can create a sense of purpose and progression, which is especially beneficial during times of uncertainty.
-Goals can range from daily tasks, like taking a walk or enjoying a favorite healthy meal, to larger aspirations, like attending a future family event or completing a personal project.
+Goals can range from daily tasks, like taking a walk or enjoying a favourite healthy meal, to larger aspirations, like attending a future family event or completing a personal project.
 The key is to ensure these goals are achievable, providing a sense of accomplishment and positive momentum.

 Finding Sources of Hope